 Our newest Patrol K-9 is a purebred German Shepherd from Slovakia named "Pedy."
 He was born on March 16, 2015 and arrived in New England in May of 2016.
 Just like his predecessor Axel, K-9 Pedy was purchased from Connecticut Canine Services in Bethany CT.
 K-9 Pedy and his partner, Officer Ryan Ross, completed an extensive 16-week K-9 school in September of, 2016 where they were trained in all aspects of patrol work.

-The expansion of our K-9 unit has given us the ability to once again be on the forefront of police work.
 K-9 "Pablo," a dedicated narcotic detection dog born on June 10, 2015 in Buxton Maine.
 He is a pure breed Black Labrador Retriever acquired from Maranatha's Farm on May 3, 2016.
 Pablo comes from a pedigree breed trained for cadaver search.
 He, along with his handler Officer Robert Achille, completed a 12 week intensive narcotic detection training school in August of 2016.
 With a kind heart and a firm paw K-9 "Pablo" embodies the Hingham Police Department.